 The real reason touchscreen laptops tend to get worse battery life is because sometimes they are limited to higher resolution configurations, such as with the Dell XPS 13.
 A 4K screen is the primary battery-sucker here, not the touchscreen addition.

 This is a very model specific question!
 Some touchscreen laptops are horrible for drawing, while others are actually very good at it.
 Look for a 2-in-1 model that’s stylus compatible with something like the Surface Pen (Microsoft’s Surface models, Lenovo Yoga models, etc.).
 Then look carefully at reviews and see if people find that the laptop model is good for sketching and drawing.
 If the display isn’t able to lay completely flat, it’s probably not a good choice as a drawing surface.

 Yes, it’s called the iPad Pro.
 We know, it’s not really a laptop, but hear us out!
 With mouse support and increased multitasking support in the recently-announced iPadOS, it’s becoming more and more like a laptop by the day.

-Beyond that, Apple doesn’t have any interest in making MacBooks with touchscreens at this time, because Apple’s designers just don’t like the idea.
+Beyond that, Apple doesn’t have any interest in making MacBooks with touchscreens at this time.
+The reason: Apple’s designers just don’t like the idea.
 However, with MacOS Catalina, Apple did introduce a feature called Sidecar.
 Sidecar allows you to connect your iPad to your MacBook so that the iPad screen shows your MacBook screen with direct syncing.
 You can then use the Apple Pencil or your fingers to interact with Mac apps.
-This is particularly helpful for drawing, but can be used for other tasks too.
+The feature is excellent for drawing, but we can see the appeal for other applications, too.